ansys/ansys-tools-local-product-launcher/doc/source/contribute.rst

       cd ansys-tools-local-product-launcher

 #.
-Make sure you have the latest version of poetry:
+Make sure you have the latest version of `Poetry`:

    .. code:: bash